-The reason for this is to understand in detail how much your household supplies are costing you vs. food and drink.
+This is to understand in detail how much your household supplies are costing you vs. food and drink.

-With this information, you may find out that you spend too much money on groceries or household products.
+With this information, you may find that you spend too much money on groceries or household products.

 You take this information and figure out a plan to combat the budget category or sub-category to reduce costs.